Summer Math Activities to Get Kids Outdoors

 Kids will use a notepad and a pencil to keep track of the bugs they count with either tally marks or numerals.
 Play this game with a time limit on a top watch and see who finds the most bugs!

 When time is up, players will come together and discuss how many and what kinds of bugs they found.
-Not only is this hunt a great outdoor math activity, it allows for some science practice as well!
+Not only is this hunt a great outdoor math activity, it allows for some hands-on science experience as well!

 Simple Outdoor Math Games for Home, Camp, and Summer School